 “The Athenians are swift to follow up a success, and slow to recoil from a reverse.
 A scheme unexecuted is to them a greater shame than one that ends in failure upon the execution, for in them the pain of failure is quickly replaced by fresh plans for even grander schemes.
 The best of them happily toil every day of their lives, for they find greater pleasure in getting more than in enjoying what they already have.
 By taking no rest themselves, the Athenians give no rest to others.
 This is the nature of your enemies — and formidable enemies they are.

 “You Spartans wish only for stability, wish for everything to remain as it has been since the time of Lycurgus.
 But the world around you is changing more rapidly than ever before, and it will crush you and your old-fashioned ways in its headlong flight if you do not take action.
 The only way to preserve the Sparta of old is, paradoxical though it may sound, to change along with the world.
-You must invade Attica and crush this threat to all you hold dear.
+You must invade Attica and remove this threat to all you hold dear.
 Your staunch ally Corinth stands ready to assist you in the cause.”

 But just as the Corinthians still had an ambassador among the hated Athenians, the Athenians had an ambassador in Sparta.
 Although he wasn’t permitted to join the assembly of the Peloponnesian League, word reached him of the incendiary speech the Corinthian representative had delivered there.
 The ambassador asked for special permission to address the same assembly, and this was granted.